Local and Surrounding Attractions..Points Beyond

 Wolf Conservation Center—Learn about the conservation’s fascinating wolves, “up close and personal.”
 By appointment only (www.nywolf.org).

-The U.S. Military Academy at West Point—With its gothic architecture and strategic views of the Hudson River highlands, West Point is one of the region’s most famous sites.
-The complex features beautiful grounds, administrative buildings, classrooms, residences, halls, historic sites, museums and Thayer House, an historic hotel located at its entrance.
+The U.S. Military Academy at West Point—www.usma.ed West Point, comprising approximately 16,000 acres, is the oldest continuously occupied military post in the United States.
+West Point was identified by General George Washington, as the most important strategic position in America during the Revolutionary War.
+With its gothic architecture and strategic views of the Hudson River Highlands, West Point is one of the region’s most famous sites.
+The complex features beautiful grounds, administrative buildings, classrooms, residences, halls, historic sites, museums and Thayer House, a historic hotel located at its entrance.
 It also features a number of concerts throughout the year at Eisenhower Hall (www.usma.edu).